Marc Blitzstein: Life and career

 Additional major compositions include the autobiographical radio song play I've Got the Tune, The Airborne Symphony (1946), Regina (1949), Reuben, Reuben (1955), and Juno (1959).
-At the time of his death Blitzstein was at work on Idiots First, a one-act opera based on the eponymous story by Bernard Malamud – intended to be part of a set of one-acters called Tales of Malamud – which Ned Rorem has called "his best work".
-This was followed by the work Blitzstein intended to be his magnum opus, a three-act opera commissioned by the Ford Foundation and optioned by the Metropolitan Opera entitled Sacco and Vanzetti.
+At the time of his death, Blitzstein was at work on Idiots First, a one-act opera based on the eponymous story by Bernard Malamud – intended to be part of a set of one-acters called Tales of Malamud – which Ned Rorem has called "his best work".
+This was followed by the work, Blitzstein intended to be his magnum opus, a three-act opera commissioned by the Ford Foundation and optioned by the Metropolitan Opera entitled Sacco and Vanzetti.
 Both Tales of Malamud and Sacco and Vanzetti were completed posthumously, with the approval of Blitzstein's estate, by composer Leonard Lehrman.
-Lehrman's long-awaited Marc Blitzstein: A Bio-Bibliography, published in 2005 by Praeger, is the longest published biographical bibliography of any American composer at 645 pages.
+Lehrman completed his long-awaited Marc Blitzstein: A Bio-Bibliography published in 2005 by Praeger.

-During World War II, Newhouse served as a sergeant in the U.S. Army, attached to the Office of War Information.
+During World War II, Blitzstein served as a sergeant in the U.S. Army, attached to the Office of War Information.
 In 1945, he was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
 General "Wild Bill" Donovan came to their defense, citing their loyalty and effectiveness.
 In 1958, Blitzstein was subpoenaed to appear before the U.S. House Committee on Un-American Activities (HUAC).
 Appearing first in a closed session, Blitzstein admitted his membership in the Communist Party (ending in 1949) and, challenging the right of HUAC to question him at all, refused to name names or cooperate any further.
 He was recalled for a further public session, but after a day sitting anxiously in a waiting room he was not called to testify.

 During a visit to Martinique in 1964, at the age of 58, Blitzstein was murdered by three sailors he had picked up in a bar, one of whom he was said to have propositioned.
 He is buried at Chelten Hills Cemetery in Philadelphia.